jaspector

 Contact DCD for current inspection hours.

-Typical inspection sequence: Required inspections typically include: Foundation/footing, Framing (including shear walls), Rough electrical (L&I), Rough plumbing (pressure test), Rough mechanical, Insulation and air sealing, Duct testing (if forced air), Final building, Final electrical (L&I), Final plumbing, Final mechanical, Blower door test (energy code compliance).
+Typical sequence: Required inspections typically include: Foundation/footing, Framing (including shear walls), Rough electrical (L&I), Rough plumbing (pressure test), Rough mechanical, Insulation and air sealing, Duct testing (if forced air), Final building, Final electrical (L&I), Final plumbing, Final mechanical, Blower door test (energy code compliance).
 Build according to approved plans - changes require DCD approval.

-Do I need a building permit in unincorporated Kitsap County, WA?
+01 Do I need a building permit in unincorporated Kitsap County, WA?

 Building permits required for all construction in unincorporated Kitsap County.

-How much does a building permit cost in unincorporated Kitsap County, WA?
+02 How much does a building permit cost in unincorporated Kitsap County, WA?

+Building permit fees in unincorporated Kitsap County, WA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $90 (base application fee, non-refundable).
 Fees are calculated as: Residential: Permit Fee Multiplier (PFM) 0.0214 includes plan review and mechanical/plumbing for new residences.
 Commercial: Separate multipliers for different construction types.
 Add 3% Technology Surcharge to all permit fees..
 Plan check fee: Included in PFM for residential; varies for commercial.

-How do I apply for a building permit in unincorporated Kitsap County, WA?
+03 How do I apply for a building permit in unincorporated Kitsap County, WA?

-1. Visit Permit Pathways page for guidance on your project type.
+To apply for a building permit in unincorporated Kitsap County, WA, follow these steps: 1.
+Visit Permit Pathways page for guidance on your project type.
 2. Check Intake Checklists for required documents.
 3. Submit application through Permit Application Portal.
 4. Pay base application fee ($90 non-refundable).
 5. Application reviewed; corrections requested via Information Request if needed.
 6. Pay remaining fees through Online Permit Center.
 7. Permit issued.

-How long does it take to get a building permit in unincorporated Kitsap County, WA?
+04 How long does it take to get a building permit in unincorporated Kitsap County, WA?

-What work is exempt from building permits in unincorporated Kitsap County, WA?
+05 What work is exempt from building permits in unincorporated Kitsap County, WA?

-How do I schedule a building inspection in unincorporated Kitsap County, WA?
+06 How do I schedule a building inspection in unincorporated Kitsap County, WA?

-Inspections can be scheduled via: (360) 337-5777, help@kitsap1.com, Online Permit Center.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Kitsap County, WA via: (360) 337-5777, help@kitsap1.com, Online Permit Center.
 Most inspections scheduled within two business days.
 Keep approved plans and permit conditions on-site at all times.
 Post address clearly for inspectors and emergency responders..